spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

 Another important attribute for the consumer-configuraton is the max-messages.
 Please note that this is different from the max-messages-per-poll configured on the inbound adapter element.
 There it means the number of times the receive method on the adapter called.
 The max-messages on consumer configuration is different.
-Kafka is used mainly where there big data present and usually that means the influx of large amount of data constantly.
+Kafka is used mainly for big data purposes and usually that means the influx of large amount of data constantly.
 Because of this, each time a receive is invoked on the adapter, you would basically get a collection of messages.
 The maximum number of messages to retrieve for a topic in each execution of the receive is what configured through the max-messages attribute on the consumer-configuration.
 Basically, if the use case is to receive a constant stream of large number of data, simply specifying a receive-timeout alone would not be enough.
 You would also need to specify the max number of messages to receive.